Pallet Racking and Pallet Storage

 Deep Lane Pallet Racking - Maxipacker Pallet Shuttle

 Combining the ability to store 6-100+ pallets deep as high as you'd like creates incredible density while minimizing the need for fork lifts or other equipment to transport pallets.
 Unlike Drive-in rack there is less honeycombing and much greater selectivity.
 Maxipacker deep lane pallet racking can be used for LIFO or FIFO storage solutions.
-The most common applications for Maxipacker deep lane pallet tacking systems include the storing and transporting of time sensitive product of production high volume just-in-time cross docking, and consolidation of outbound loads at the shipping dock, where each lane can represent an outbound order.
-Originally designed for the freezer industry, Maxipacker deep lane pallet racking has found many uses in ambient temperatures as well
+The most common applications for Maxipacker deep lane pallet tacking systems include the storing and transporting of time sensitive product, high volume just-in-time cross docking, and consolidation of outbound loads at shipping docks, where each lane can represent an outbound order.
+Originally designed for the freezer industry, Maxipacker deep lane pallet racking is now used in ambient temperatures as well.

 Push Back Racking